Difference Between MQTT vs WebSocket

 |Specifically designed for IOT devices with an aim to reduce the bandwidth and provides assurance of delivery.||Mainly developed for full-duplex/bidirectional communication channels.|

-|MQTT and Websockets are similar to TCP and IP protocols basically they are one layer above the other.||They are a low-level protocol.|
+|MQTT and Websockets are similar to TCP and IP protocols; basically, they are one layer above the other.||They are a low-level protocol.|

 |Multiples parties can be able to subscribe and publish messages.||Designed mainly for point to point communication.|

 This is a guide to MQTT vs WebSocket.
-Here we discuss the difference between MQTT vs WebSocket, along with key differences, infographics, & comparison table.
+Here we discuss the difference between MQTT vs WebSocket, along with key differences, infographics, & a comparison table.
 You can also go through our other related articles to learn more–